 Management considers the probability of default to be close to zero as the counterparties have a strong capacity to meet their contractual obligations in the near term.
-As a result, no loss allowance has been recognised based on the lifetime ECL as any such impairment would be insignificant to the Portfolio.
-All trade and other receivables are due to be settled within three months.
+As a result, no loss allowance has been recognised based on the lifetime ECL, as any such impairment would be insignificant to the Portfolio.
+All trade receivables are due to be settled within three months.
 Trade and other receivables and cash and cash equivalents are classified at Stage 1 for ECL purposes.
+ECL assessment isn't required for instruments measured at fair value through profit and loss.